 Is it significant that the bright yellow fruiting bodies above are erupting out of a hole in a handrail made by an iron nail?
-Arthropods, other
+Slime Mold

-Adult millipedes emerging from their domed, mud cocoons.
+Baby millipedes emerging from their domed, mud cocoons.
 The first photo shows an intact dome at the bottom.
-Fungi, cordyceps:

 I came with a fascination for cordyceps, a genus of fungus known to parasitize insects and other arthropods.
 Interesting, in that it seems to modify the behaviors of some (a terrestrial ant might take to climbing plants and clamp its mandibles to a leaf’s edge before dying, when the fruiting bodies, aka mushrooms, erupt releasing the spores).
 They are species specific, this one appears to have taken down a spider.
 Shot in situ with an iPhone11.